fgheysels/fgheysels.github.io/_posts/2021-11-25-querying-datalake-with-synapse.md

 ## Architecture overview

 When collecting telemetry from multiple devices, we need an IoT gateway that accepts all telemetry.
-In this case, we'll be using an Azure IoT Hub for this.
+In this case, we'll be using an Azure IoT Hub.
 The raw telemetry that is received from the devices, is dumped in a Data Lake.
 Azure Synapse is linked to the Data Lake and this makes sure that SQL-like queries can be executed on the data that resides in the Data Lake.
 An Azure Function uses this functionality to query the received raw telemetry and transform the data into a curated dataset.
 A report can be built in PowerBI which uses the Synapse connector to query the curated dataset and display the results.

 ![Architecture overview](../images/posts/query-datalake-synapse/architecture-overview.png)